The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 The good news is that even if you’re not completely organized—or you’re still learning how to file taxes online—you can make a start on your return before you have all of the necessary information in hand.
 Fill in what you can, save your progress, and make a note of what you’ll need to continue.

 This step is where it really comes in handy to have a quality piece of tax software on your side.
-When using an online service, most (or all) of the work will be done for you when it comes to looking for deductions and credits.
-The service will evaluate the information you enter and suggest potential deductions you can take or credits you can claim.
+When you use TaxSlayer, all of the work will be done for you when it comes to looking for deductions and credits.
+After you’ve entered your income and expense information, TaxSlayer will identify potential deductions you can take or credits you can claim.
 Unless your tax situation is quite complex—in which case, it may be wise to work with an accountant—automated tax software should do an excellent job of catching potential ways you can save.

 It’s a good idea to get started on your return well in advance of the filing deadline.
 For example, consider starting to work on your return in March rather than waiting until the middle of April.
 By starting early, you can complete the return but wait to file.
 With your work saved and waiting for you, come back to it after a few days and check for mistakes.